with Christine & John Valters Paintner

 - A copy of The Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom – please note, this book is not included in the program fee so please order a copy in advance of the class (also available for Kindle).

-- Computer with email access, updated web browser, and the ability to download and play mp3 files.
+- Computer with an updated web browser for the live sessions and ability to stream videos and audio files.

-- Registration is at our private website through Ruzuku (once you click the link below it will take you straight to Ruzuku and you will be registered once payment is processed).
+- Registration is at our private website on the Ruzuku platform (once you click the link below it will take you straight to Ruzuku and you will be registered once payment is processed).

 Week One: Establishing a Creative, Contemplative Practice